Documentation and description of Vamale, an endangered language of New Caledonia

 The South Oceanic language Vamale (or Hmwaeke) is a “dialect” of Voh-Koné like Bwatoo (or Haake), Haeke, Haveke, and Hmwaveke.
 The precise structure of the family tree is yet unknown, but the Voh-Koné languages constitute a sub-branch of the Northern group of Mainland New Caledonian languages, along with Paicî and Cèmuhî.
 Vamale is spoken by approximately 180 people on the east coast between Theganepaik (“Téganpaïk”), Wanaa (“Ouanache”), We Hava, and Thexhwaade (“Tiouandé”).

-This deposit also contains some Usa Vamale (which differs as much from Vamale as other speech practices considered separate), Pije, Cèmuhî, and Fwâi.
+This collection also contains some Usa Vamale (which differs as much from Vamale as other speech practices considered separate), Pije, Cèmuhî, and Fwâi.
 This is due to the plurilingual area the field work took place in.
 Contrary to its merging cousins on the west coast, influence on Vamale is mostly from the North, namely Fwâi and Pije, as well as its neighbour Cèmuhî in the south.
 French is very present in the corpus, as code-switching is common, especially in the presence of non-Vamale speakers.

-This documentation took place before, during, and after the 2018 referendum, after the 2016 brawl between Téganpaïk and Congouma, during the 100-year-anniversary of the 1917 war, and during other current events which are mentioned and partly discussed in the deposit.
+This documentation took place before, during, and after the 2018 referendum, after the 2016 brawl between Téganpaïk and Congouma, during the 100-year-anniversary of the 1917 war, and during other current events which are mentioned and partly discussed in the collection.
 The stories told are the speakers’ perspective and can differ from canonical history, or complement it (such as why Eugénie Grassin was found far from her farmstead during the 1917 war).
 The football game commented in the language is a premium to my knowledge.

-The deposit includes conversations between speakers, monologues and interviews, often video and audio.
+The collection includes conversations between speakers, monologues and interviews, often video and audio.
 Many thematic bundles are composed of short videos showing a step of a process, and pictures to show the evolving work.

 - boat-building: digging out a hull (araucaria wood), and fixing an outrigger to a hull (in two different takes, because of the first hull‘s termite-caused demise) [transcribed video and pictures]